Search "One Day in Shenzhen"

 Usually, these are stone lions (though they may be other creatures, such as the mythical qilin).
 Some are Chinese in style, but a surprisingly large number are "western," resembling more realistic lions, rather than the incorrectly-named "foo dogs."

-Though the lions may appear symmetrical at first glance, there are actually some interesting differences within the pairs.
+Though the lions may appear symmetrical at first glance, there are actually some interesting differences between the two.

 The lion on the right (as you face them from outside) is generally male, often (if sitting up) with the "equipment" to prove it.
 He generally has his foot on a ball, and his mouth is open.

-This is the "yang" from the Chinese concept of "yin-yang."
+This is the yang from the Chinese concept of yin and yang.
 He is male and active (note the open mouth), and he represents the world and the universe (the ball).

 The other lion is female, lacking any obvious sexual apparatus.
 She usually has her foot on a baby lion (sometimes upside down), and often, though not always, her mouth is closed.